 Anaheim.
 Mild to moderately hot.
 Long, tapered, pointed fruit; 7 to 8 inches long, 1 inch wide.
-Light green turning crimson red when ripe; medium to thick walled.
+Light green turning crimson red when ripe; medium to thick-walled.
 Use for stuffing when red.
-Plant grows to 30 inches.
+The plant grows to 30 inches.

 Ancho (called Poblano when picked green).
 Mildly pungent to hot (1,000-1,500 SHU).
-Large, conical fruit to 5 inches long, to nearly 4 inches wide; dark-green turning red when ripe.
+Large, conical fruit to 5 inches long, to nearly 4 inches wide; dark green turning red when ripe.
 Use in chili rellenos.
-Plant grows to 36 inches tall.
+The plant grows to 36 inches tall.

 New Mexico #6.
 Mildly hot and flavorful.
 Anaheim type.
 Tapered fruit to 6 inches long, 1½ inches in diameter; green turning red when ripe.
 Use for chili rellenos when green; popular for drying.
-Plant grows to 30 inches tall.
+The plant grows to 30 inches tall.

 Ancho 101.
 Mildly pungent (1,000-1,500 SHU).
-Heart shaped, pointed, from 3 to 6 inches long, thin walled; dark green turning red at maturity.
-Grows best where weather is in the 70°sF.
-Tall plant may require staking.
+Heart-shaped, pointed, from 3 to 6 inches long, thin-walled; dark green turning red at maturity.
+Grows best where the weather is in the 70°sF.
+This tall plant may require staking.
 Use for chiles rellenos.

 Guajillo.
 Biting hot.
-Large, tapered fruit to 5½ inches long to 1 inch in diameter; turns translucent red when ripe; thin walled.
-Plant grows to 36 inches tall.
+Large, tapered fruit to 5½ inches long to 1 inch in diameter; turns translucent red when ripe; thin-walled.
+The plant grows to 36 inches tall.
 Good for drying.
 58 to 90 days to maturity.
-Has a fruity flavor; use in red enchilada sauce.
+Has a fruity flavor; used in red enchilada sauce.

 Hungarian Rainbow Wax.
 Semi-hot flavor.
 Blocky, thick-fleshed fruit with 3 to 4 lobes; light yellow to a rainbow of sunset colors to red when fully ripe.
 Use for relishes and salsas.
 62 days to maturity.

 Hungarian Wax.
 Medium hot.
 Pods are 6 to 8 inches long; bright red at maturity.
-Plant grows to 24 inches tall.
+The plant grows to 24 inches tall.
 70 days to maturity.